Be the first to know about our latest posts.

-An organization's vision can certainly evolve, but it can become murky when it’s not specifically defined.
-Further, there could be competing visions among stakeholders.
+An organization's vision can evolve but become murky when it’s not explicitly defined.
+Furthermore, there could be competing visions among stakeholders.
 Innovation consultants can help get everyone on the same page.
-A consultant can do this by spending time with different groups and departments, learning from them what makes the company unique.
+A consultant can do this by spending time with different groups and departments and learning what makes the company unique.

-A vision shouldn’t be some unquantifiable, vague theory, or aspiration.
-It should be a concrete plan that outlines where the company is heading and how to get there.
+A vision shouldn’t be some countless, vague theory or aspiration.
+A concrete plan should outline the company's direction and how to get there.

 Offering Opportunities to Conduct Business in New Ways

-Consultants and their fresh perspectives often offer ideas around new ways to conduct business.
-These may include new sales channels, diversifying products, or any other revenue stream opportunity.
+Consultants and their fresh perspectives offer ideas around new ways to conduct business.
+These may include new sales channels, diversifying products, or other revenue stream opportunities.
 The most successful businesses do this with precision.

-Uber isn’t a rideshare company.
-Now, they deliver food and even have a program called Uber Health.
+Uber isn’t just a rideshare company.
+They now deliver food and even have a program called Uber Freight.
 Likewise, Samsung isn’t just a tech and electronics company.
 They are a big player in life insurance in Korea.
-They build ships and contribute to the healthcare industry.
+They also build ships and contribute to the healthcare industry.

 Some businesses will have apprehension about new or unknown opportunities.
 An innovation consultant can assist with developing an execution plan to test new waters.